krbnite/krbnite.github.io/_posts/2017-09-27-Nixing-for-Data-in-iPython.md

 layout: post
 ---

-When using Jupyter Notebooks, I take advantage of the fact that you natively use Unix/Linux commands.
+When using Jupyter Notebooks (or iPython/Jupyter console/Qt), I take advantage of the fact that you natively use Unix/Linux commands.

 For example, what files are in this directory again?